Monday, June 24, 2024

 One of many garden areas in Bad Reichenhall

 One of the highlights was the Koniglicher Kurgarten, peaceful gardens and a large structure, and I am going to try to describe it—designed in the 1800s, freshly cut blackthorn bush limbs are pushed into the entire structure and salt water flows over the limbs.
 This creates a cooling effect.
 When we entered the garden area, the temperature was cooler.
 There are also fresh water “baths” to wade in or another to hold your hands in—the water is ice cold and one should walk three times around the bath/pool to improve circulation.
-Hold your hands in the ice water smaller bath for 3 minutes.
+Hold your hands in the icy smaller bath for 3 minutes.
 I lasted ½ lap in the wading pool and 20 seconds in the hand bath, but I have to say that my feet were very grateful!
 TK lasted longer than I did.

 Schnitzel and spaetzle